CHAPTERS

 This test case involves testing an application's ability to withstand a brute-force attack.
 Brute force attacks are a type of attack that involves repeatedly trying different combinations of usernames and passwords or other inputs until the correct one is found.

 This test case involves testing an application's session management system to ensure that user sessions are terminated after a certain period of inactivity or when the user logs out.
-Insufficient session expiration can lead to security vulnerabilities as it allows an attacker to gain unauthorized access to an application by using an active session of a user who has already logged out or whose session has expired.
+Insufficient application session management can lead to security vulnerabilities as it allows an attacker to gain unauthorized access to an application by using an active session of a user who has already logged out or whose session has expired.

 This test case involves identifying any components in a system that may change over time and taking steps to prevent attackers from exploiting any vulnerabilities in those components.